 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of appealing schemes for old people and women.
+• Intro of appealing schemes for old individuals and women.

-• Introduction of complimentary card of subscription to use bundle of special deal to its devoted customers.
+• Intro of complimentary card of membership to use plan of special deal to its devoted consumers.

-Building of local center for training particularly to train regional personnel.
+Structure of regional center for training particularly to train local staff.